-The operators by which GAs search for the optimal solution are set out in the following statements from Coello et al. (Coello, 2002)(2002) (their notation is used with some slight modifications):
+The operators by which GAs search for the optimal solution are set out in the following statements from Coello et al. (Coello, 2002) (their notation is used with some slight modifications):

-Let H be a non-empty set (the individual or search space) a sequence in (the parent populations), a sequence in (the offspring population sizes), a fitness function, {true, false} (the termination criteria), {true, false}, r a sequence of recombination operators τ(i) : , m a sequence of {m(i)} of mutation operators in mi, , s a sequence of {si} selection operators s(i): , (the recombination parameters), (the mutation parameters) and (the selection parameters).
+Let H be a nonempty set (the individual or search space), a sequence in (the parent populations), a sequence in (the offspring population sizes), a fitness function, {true, false} (the termination criteria), {true, false}, r a sequence of recombination operators τ(i) : , m a sequence of {m(i)} of mutation operators in mi, , s a sequence of {si} selection operators s(i): , (the recombination parameters), (the mutation parameters), and (the selection parameters).

 Coello et al. (2002) define the collection μ (the number of individuals) via Hμ.
 The population transforms are denoted by, where.
 However, some GA methods generate populations whose size is not equal to their predecessors’.
 In a more general framework can accommodate populations that contain the same or different individuals.
 This mapping has the ability to represent all population sizes, evolutionary operators, and parameters as sequences.